Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-\end{claim} \begin{proof} Observe a certain asymmetry in the conclusion of the claim: we do not have control over which particular colour from $B$ will be used by the vertices $v_1$ and $v_2$, but we can enforce the connections to any chosen colours $a \in A$ and $c \in C$.
-Here is a picture of these vertices: \numpic{86}{pic:abc-contexts}
+\begin{claimproof} Observe a certain asymmetry in the statement of the claim: we do not have control over which particular colour from $B$ will be used by the vertices $y_1$ and $y_2$, but we can enforce the connections to any chosen colours $a \in A$ and $c \in C$.
+Here is a picture of these vertices: \numpic{86}{pic:abc-contexts} For the sake of clarity, let us say that a vertex as $y_1$ is a left-witness (for context $X \subset Y$ and colours $a$ and $c$), and that a vertex as $y_2$ is a right-witness (for $X \subset Y,a $ and $c$).
+Such witnesses are required to belong to $Y \setminus X$ and have supercolour $B$.
+Observe that for every pair of colours $a,c$, existence of a left or right witness in a given graph term defines left ideals, and therefore these are invariant by Lemma~\ref{lem:left-ideal-invariant}.

-We first observe that if we can prove the claim for some recolouring, then we can prove it for every recolouring.
-Indeed, suppose that the statement of the claim is true for some recolouring $e$.
-Choose some unary graph terms $E$ which has recolouring $e$.
-If we compose $E$ with itself, then the argument of the right $E$ will be recoloured by $e$, and thus using the witnesses from the left copy will do the trick.
-(This argument shows that we prove in fact a stronger version of the claim, where the witness vertices do not depend on the choices of $a \in A$ and $c \in C$.)

-Let us now find the vertices from the conclusion of the claim.
+Let us now find such witnesses.
 From the assumption that $A \hgraph B$ and $B \hgraph C$ are not oriented consistently, we know that they are oriented in the same direction for some orientation $\to_1$, and in opposite directions for some other orientation $\to_2$.
-Here is a picture: \numpic{87}{pic:abc-assumption} Consider the first orientation $\to_1$.
-It arises for some pair $(X_1,e_1)$ and $(X_2,e_2)$, where $X_1$ and $X_2$ are disjoint nodes and $e_1$ and $e_2$ are recolourings.
-If we forget about argument $X_1$, and consider the context $X_2 \subset \rootnode$, then we get a witness of the first kind for the colours $a=e_2(A)$ and $c=e_2(C)$ if we choose $v_1$ to be any vertex from $X1.e_1(B)$.
-A similar argument, but for the orientation $\to_2$, gives us a witness for $v_2$. \end{proof}
+Here is a picture, where each side of the picture represents an induced subgraph of the graph term induced by $X,X' \subset Y$, for some disjoint nodes $X,X'$ and recolourings $e,e'$ occurring in the class, and any common ancestor $Y$ of $X,X'$: \numpic{87}{pic:abc-assumption} Consider the first orientation $\to_1$.
+It arises for some pair $(X,e),(X',e')$, where $X$ and $X'$ are disjoint nodes and $e$ and $e'$ are recolourings occurring in the decomposition.
+Then picking any vertex from $X.e(B)$ gives a left-witness for the context $X' \subset \rootnode$, and colours $a_1=e'(A)$ and $c_1=e'(C)$.
+Similarly, the orientation $\to_2$ will give a right-witness for some context $X_2' \subset \rootnode$ and colours $a'_2=e_2'(A)$ and $c'_2=e_2'(C)$ for some recolouring $e_2'$ which occurs in the decomposition.

-Using the patterns from the above claim, we will be able to apply the Covering Lemma, thus contradicting assumption~\ref{assumption:polarisation-not-branching} of the present lemma.
-The following claim identifies the obstructions that will be used in the Covering Lemma.